mickymacirl/CI-P2-Fruit/README.md

 Below are the steps required:

 1. In **GitHub**, access the specific **GitHub** Repository - *[Match 2 Fruit Game](https://github.com/mickymacirl/CI-P2-Fruit)*
-2. Towards the top right of the repository page, underneath the user icon you will find and click the "**Fork**" Button.
+2. You will find and click the **"Fork"** button on the top right of the repository page underneath the user icon.
 3. You will have successfully created a copy of the original repository within the logged-in **GitHub** account.

 ### Clone the 'CI-P2 Fruit Game' GitHub Code Repository locally